AbidGuroo/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 ![Step](../screenshots/1/31.jpg)

 ## 1.2.6. **Maintenance Options and Optimization**
 Here, you will find options for optimizing file size and vacuuming, which involves removing files that are no longer needed.
 Both processes can be automated.
-This section also details how Z-order optimization is applied to your data; hover over the information icon for more details.
+This section also details how V-order optimization is applied to your data; hover over the information icon for more details.

 ![Step](../screenshots/1/32.jpg)

 ## 1.2.7. **Completion of Task**